Race Discrimination

 Victimisation

 The law protects people who seek to enforce their rights under 'The Act'.
-It is unlawfulcontact us to treat a person unfavourably because they have been involved in a complaint of discrimination under 'The Act'.
+It is unlawful to treat a person unfavourably because they have been involved in a complaint of discrimination under 'The Act'.

 Discrimination by way of victimisation occurs when you are treated unfavourably because you have done, you are about to do, or you are suspected of doing a 'protected act'.